onepf/AppDF/specification/appds_spec_1_0.md

 Optional.
 No attributes.

 This tag contains all video assets.
-As everything inside the `<description>` tag it can be localized.
-If a localized version of the `<description>` tag does not contains one of the sections then corresponding videos from the default language are taken.
-So you need to include only those videos that are actually localized into the localized versions of the `<description>` tag and do not need to repeat the videos that are the same as in the default language.
+As everything inside the `<description>` tag it can be localized using `<description-localization>` section.
+If `<description-localization>` tag does not contains any particular video type then the corresponding video from the `<description>` section is taken.

 Example:
 ```xml